TeBenachi/insert-audio-on-powerpoint/README.md

-## Steps to create a voice recording and insert into a PowerPoint slider
+## Steps for creating a voice recording and inserting into a PowerPoint slider

 This instruction requires iPhone or any devices that can create voice recording, and a desktop computer.